kgateway-dev/kgateway/docs/content/guides/security/data_loss_prevention/_index.md

 DLP configuration option must be set to `ACCESS_LOGS` or `ALL` (to mask access logs AND the response bodies).

 {{% notice info %}}
-Masking headers in access logs will only match based on header value.
-{{% /notice %}}

-{{% notice info %}}
-Masking access logs configured with Filter State is not supported.
+WAF access logs will only be masked when logged to Dynamic metadata.
+WAF logs written to Filter State will not be masked.
 {{% /notice %}}

 ### Prerequisites